tedbeast/Java/README.md

 "Every day we should hear at least one little song, read one good poem, see one exquisite picture, and, if possible, speak a few sensible words." *Johann Wolfgang von Goethe*

-## License information
+# License information
 This repository and the code contained may not be distributed without the express written permission of Theodore Balashov.
+This content may not be publicly posted anywhere or shared with anyone who is not a present Revature employee.
 Present Revature employees are permitted to freely use the contained content for their own enrichment.
 You may contact Theodore at theodore.balashov@revature.com for inquiries.

 All the best